4.2 Biomass Carbohydrate Tutorial

 Sugars are also called saccharides.
 Monomer units are single units of sugars called monosaccharides.
 Dimer units are double units of sugars called disaccharides.
 Polymers contain multiple units of monomers and dimers and are called polysaccharides.

 So, what are typical monosaccharides?
 They are made up of a molecule that is in a ring structure with carbons and oxygen.
-Figure 5.9a shows the structure of glucose; it is made up of C6H12O6.
+The first figure below shows the structure of glucose; it is made up of C6H12O6.
 Glucose is distinguished by its structure: five carbons in the ring with one oxygen; CH2OH attached to a carbon; and OH and H groups attached to the other carbons.
 This sugar is known as blood sugar and is an immediate source of energy for cellular respiration.
-Figure 5.9b shows galactose next to glucose, and we can see that galactose is almost like glucose, except on the No. 4 carbon the OH and H are an isomer and just slightly different (highlighted in red on the galactose molecule).
+The second figure shows galactose next to glucose, and we can see that galactose is almost like glucose, except on the No. 4 carbon the OH and H are an isomer and just slightly different (highlighted in red on the galactose molecule).
 Galactose is a sugar monomer in milk and yogurt.
-Figure 5.9c shows fructose; while it still has a similar chemical formula as glucose (C6H12O5), it is a five membered ring with carbons and oxygens, but two CH2OH groups.
+The third figure shows fructose; while it still has a similar chemical formula as glucose (C6H12O5), it is a five-membered ring with carbons and oxygens, but two CH2OH groups.
 This is a sugar found in honey and fruits.

 We also have disaccharides as sugars in food.
 Disaccharides are dimers of the monomers we just discussed and are shown below.
-One of the most common disaccharides is sucrose, which is common table sugar and is shown in Figure 5.10a.
+One of the most common disaccharides is sucrose, which is a common table sugar and is shown in the figure below.
 It is a dimer of glucose and fructose.
 Another common sugar dimer is lactose.
-It is the major sugar in milk and a dimer of galactose and glucose (see Figure 5.10b).
-Maltose (5.10c) is also a sugar dimer, but is a product of starch digestion.
+It is the major sugar in milk and a dimer of galactose and glucose.
+Maltose is also a sugar dimer but is a product of starch digestion.
 It is a dimer made up of glucose and glucose.
 In the next section, we will discuss what starch and cellulose are composed of in order to see why maltose is a product of starch digestion.

 All carbohydrate polymers are monomers that connect with what is called a glycosidic bond.
 For example, sucrose is a dimer of glucose and fructose.
 In order for the bond to form, there is a loss of H and OH.
 So, another way to show this is: